mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- Through this lens the most abstract activity system is the larger one who's objective, to make an engaging game that tells an environmental story, aligns with the problem level of LOA.
 The level between abstract and concrete is that of choosing, implementing and testing game design patterns, which aligns with design.
 The most concrete in this interpretation is then the implementation of different lines of code or creation and migration of digital assets. -->

-### Comparing to pedagogies explicitly teaching abstraction, computational thinking and LOA
+### Exploring findings in relation to existing pedagogies

 <!-- The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002]. -->
 <!-- To ground this in GCSE examples.